mathieucarbou/MycilaShutterSpeedTester/README.md

 1. Position the light sensor directly in front of your camera lens
 2. Ensure the sensor is close enough to detect light changes when the shutter opens
 3. The device should be powered on and displaying the main screen
+4. Select the appropriate shutter mode:
+   - **Leaf shutter mode** for cameras with leaf shutters
+   - **Focal-plane mode** for cameras with focal-plane shutters
+   - Double-click button A to switch between modes

 ### Taking Measurements